-Despite their ability to propel robust behavior, RPG methods that target robust optimal policies are still rare in the RL literature.
-The global convergence of RPG established in [16, 30] already ensures global convergence of our proposed algorithm, but motivates a practical method for estimating the gradients.
-Indeed, [16, 30] occult the estimation part, as they assume full access to the policy gradient.
-Alternatively, the inner loop solution proposed in [30][Sec.
-4.1] requires solving convex optimization problems to find the worst model, which represents a larger time complexity of $O(S^4A \log e^{-1})$ for (s, a)-rectangular, or $O(S^4A^3 \log e^{-1})$ for s-rectangular uncertainty sets.
-These worst kernel and reward models are needed to compute RPG using the policy gradient theorem [26].
-Other approaches that elicit an expression for RPG rely on a specific type of uncertainty set such as reward uncertainty with known kernel [3, 5], r-contaminated kernel with known reward [32], or (s, a)-rectangular uncertainty [16], whereas we aim to tackle more general robust MDPs.
+Despite their ability to propel robust behavior, RPG methods that target robust optimal policies 41 are still rare in the RL literature.
+The global convergence of RPG established in [14, 27] further 42 motivates us to come up with a practical method for estimating the gradients.
+In fact, [14] occult the 43 estimation part, as they assume full access to the policy gradient.
+Differently, the solution proposed 44 in [27] requires solving convex optimization problems to find the worst model, which represents 45 a time complexity of $O(S^4A\log\epsilon^{-1})$ for (s,a)-rectangular, or $O(S^4A^3\log\epsilon^{-1})$ for s-rectangular 46 uncertainty sets [27, Sec.
+4.1].
+These worst kernel and reward models are needed to compute RPG 47 using the policy gradient theorem [23].
+Other approaches that elicit an expression for RPG rely on a 48 specific type of uncertainty set such as reward uncertainty with known kernel [3], r-contaminated 49 kernel with known reward [29], or (s, a)-rectangular uncertainty [14], whereas we aim to tackle more 50 general robust MDPs.
+51

-In this work, we introduce an RPG method for both s and (s, a)-rectangular ball-constrained uncertainty sets, with similar complexity as non-robust PG.
-Our approach provides a closed-form expression of RPG without relying on an oracle while applying to the most common robust MDPs.
-To this end, we derive the worst reward and transition functions, thus revealing the adversarial nature of the corresponding uncertainty set.
-Surprisingly, we also find that the worst kernel is a rank-one perturbation of the nominal kernel.
-Leveraging this rank-one perturbation enables us to derive a robust occupation measure.
-We concurrently propose an alternative definition of the robust Q-value together with an efficient way to estimate it.
-Combining these results enables us to obtain RPG in closed form.
-Our resulting RPG update requires $O(S^2A \log e^{-1})$ computations, thus showing similar time complexity as non-robust PG.
+In this work, we introduce an RPG method for both s and (s, a)-rectangular ball-constrained un-52 certainty sets, with similar complexity as non-robust PG.
+Our approach provides a closed-form 53 expression of RPG without relying on an oracle while applying to the most common robust MDPs.
+54 To this end, we derive the worst reward and transition functions, thus revealing the adversarial nature 55 of the corresponding uncertainty set.
+Surprisingly, we also find that the worst kernel is a rank-one 56 perturbation of the nominal kernel.
+Leveraging this rank-one perturbation enables us to derive a 57 robust occupation measure.
+We concurrently propose an alternative definition of the robust Q-value 58 together with an efficient way to estimate it.
+Combining these results enables us to obtain RPG in 59 closed form.
+Our resulting RPG update requires $O(S^2 A \log \epsilon^{-1})$ computations, thus showing similar 60 time complexity as non-robust PG.
+61